Back Taxes: How to File for Previous Years

 Simply follow these steps:

-Step.
-1 Log into your account or create a new account to begin.
+Step 1.
+Log in to your account or create a new account to begin.

 Step 2.
 Then select the “Prior Years” tab in the middle of the “My Account” page.